Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Below, we will list the optimal Conduit selection for Mistweavers.
 If you would like to see a full list of all available Monk Conduits, check out our Monk Conduit List

-- Best Potency Conduits: Jade Bond and Resplendent Mist.
+- Best Potency Conduits: Rising Sun Revival and Resplendent Mist.
 If playing Venthyr, swap out Resplendent Mist for Imbued Reflections

 - Best Endurance Conduits: Fortifying Ingredients is the only good choice leaving Grounding Breath to fall back on if you have a second Endurance slot.